xuan-zhu/xuan-zhu.github.io/_pages/cv.md

 ------
 * **Mayo Clinic Graduate School of Biomedical Sciences**
   * **Guest Lecture**
-    * *Health Behavior Theory and Application* In Social and Behavioral Foundations of Health in Health Sciences Research (Spring 2019)
+    * *Health Behavior Theory and Application* In Social and Behavioral Foundations of Health in Health Sciences Research (Spring 2019; Spring 2020)

 * **University of Minnesota**
   * **Teaching Assistantships**